nickdeis/pg-binary-copy-writer/README.md

 ## Restrictions

 In order to work in **all** JS environments,
-I'm limited to only using classes/methods (eg I rely a lot on DataView)
+I'm limited to only using classes/methods (eg I rely a lot on DataView).

 ## Special Thanks